 No short-term fix, diet plan, cleanse or crazy fitness protocol is going to solve your health problems.
 Only by changing your core lifestyle habits and making long-term shifts in how you treat your body will you find health and healing.

-Here are some habits to incorporate in your lifestyles that will improve quality of life and support a healthy gut.
+Here are some habits to incorporate into your lifestyles that will improve quality of life and support a healthy gut.

 Movement.
 What does exercise have to do with your microbiome?
 Quite a lot, surprisingly!
 Studies have found that regular exercise increases species diversity in your microbiome AND reverses gut imbalances related to obesity.
 (22, 23)